Seagate/cortx/GLOSSARY.md

 Block devices, HDDs, SDDs, or other types of storage devices addressable by `/dev/{device-name}` which CORTX uses to store user data.

+### IEM

+In the context of [CORTX](https://github.com/Seagate/cortx), IEM stands for Interesting Event Messages, relating to events happening within the system, affecting normal system functionality and which may be useful for preliminary debugging.

 ### JBOD

 JBOD stands for "Just a Bunch of Disks" and refers to a rack enclosure containing many disks which are each individually exposed to the host (CORTX in our case).